jobjab-dev/ZipherLaunch/docs/auction-logic.md

 # Auction Logic Explanation

-This document explains the core mechanics of the **Sealed-Bid Dutch Auction** used in CipherLaunch.
+This document explains the core mechanics of the **Sealed-Bid Dutch Auction** used in ZipherLaunch.

 ## 1. The Dutch Auction Component
 In a traditional Dutch Auction, the price starts high and drops over time.
 The first person to bid wins.